A few years back, The Economist cited the hiring process as the biggest failing of businesses. What they hadn’t even looked into was online hiring.

 Online workers are sometimes referred to as digital nomads.
 A lot of the time, an online worker will give themselves this 21st century moniker.
 And when they do, it suggests a rootless worker who probably doesn’t like to stick around too long.

 It’s so easy for an online worker to quit a project/job and find another one.
 It can be done in just a few hours.
-This is why it’s so important that you find a way to hold onto your best talent.
+This is why it’s so important that you find a way to hold onto the best talent.
 It will certainly save you the hassle of having to re-hire all the time.

 - Pay online workers what you know is a fee that reflects their value – Top up their pay with bonuses when they go the extra mile.